clan-lol/clan-core/clanModules/sshd/README.md

+---
-Enables secure remote access to the machine over ssh
+description = "Enables secure remote access to the machine over ssh"
 ---